-The same can be said for liver dysfunction caused by these drugs, as it inevitably leads to a halt or change in the treatment regimen.4 The most common manifestations of renal dysfunction are skin rash, gastrointestinal upset, fever, and hematuria.
-The common laboratory findings include raised eosinophil count, anemia, and elevated creatinine.3 Patients inflicted by hepatitis due to ATT complain of general malaise, anorexia, nausea, vomiting, fever, skin rash, and pruritus, while the laboratory results show raised transaminases and serum bilirubin.6 Despite this, most patients recover following stoppage or change of the treatment regime.3 s Bachelor of Medicine and Bachelor of Surgery (MBBS).
-Resident Physician in General Medicine at Khalifa Gul Nawaz Teaching Hospital, Bannu, Pakistan.
+Although AKI is a rare complication of ATT, it does delay the treatment of TB and can thus lead to the development of resistance.
+The same can be said for liver dysfunction caused by these drugs, as it inevitably leads to a halt or change in the treatment regimen.
+The most common manifestations of renal dysfunction are skin rash, gastrointestinal upset, fever, and hematuria, while common laboratory findings are raised eosinophil count, anemia, and elevated creatinine.
+Patients inflicted by hepatitis due to ATT complain of general malaise, anorexia, nausea, vomiting, fever, skin rash, and pruritus, while the laboratory results show raised transaminases and serum bilirubin.
+Despite this, most patients recover following stoppage or change of the treatment regimen.